Seasoned Lawyers for Wrongful Termination Lawsuits

 - Proof that people lacking the protected characteristic kept their jobs or were promoted.

 - Similar behavior conducted against other employees with the same protected characteristic

 - Termination shortly after requesting pregnancy leave or after disclosing a pregnancy.

 - Discriminatory statements or comments – written or verbal – by a supervisor or employer.

 - Inconsistencies, contradictions, or other indicators that the employer’s reason for termination was a pretext for discriminatory motives.
 This could mean an employer’s decision to terminate an employee for missing work or absenteeism when they have been praised in all their previous performance evaluations for punctuality and perfect attendance may be a pretext to cover up an unlawful motive.

-- Asking to take advantage of their legally entitled rights like medical leave
+- Asking to take advantage of medical leave or other rights.

 Losing your job is a stress-inducing, life-changing experience that can throw your finances into turmoil and add unnecessary worry to your life.
 When that termination is illegal, it adds insult to injury.
-Even if your employer does not tell you the real reason for a termination, the skilled California employment lawyers at Walton Law, APC can evaluate your situation and help determine if you may have a claim for wrongful termination.
-Get in touch with us 24/7 by calling (866) 338-7079 or by using our Contact Us page to schedule your no obligation, confidential case review today.
-The initial consultation is always free.
-Our attorneys are here to answer your questions, explain your options, and fight for justice on your behalf.
+Even if your employer does not tell you the real reason for a termination, the skillful employment lawyers at Walton Law, APC can evaluate your situation and help determine if you may have a claim for wrongful termination.
+Get in touch with us by calling (866) 338-7079 or by completing our contact page.